-The viability of the theory depends on there being a mechanism which will enable the bird to maintain airspeed and height throughout the windward turn.
-That mechanism is the tendency of the airspeed to increase due to the increasing headwind component caused by the changing wind-angle, that is the rate of turn, and balancing the loss of ground-speed due to drag.
-So, what minimum angle of bank will provide a rate of turn which will enable the bird to just maintain airspeed and height and maximise the distance flown?
+The viability of the theory depends on there being a single basic mechanism, controlled primarily by the angle of bank, which will enable the bird to maintain airspeed and height throughout the windward and leeward turns.
+That mechanism is the tendency of the airspeed to change due to two effects.
+Firstly, the changing headwind component caused by the changing wind-angle, that is the rate of turn.
+Secondly the opposite acceleration of ground-speed caused by the aerodynamic forces acting on the bird.

-Angle of bank
+Angle of bank in level flight

 Tan x = a / g x is angle of bank

-a =V2/ r a is centripetal acceleration m/s2
+a = v2 / r a is centripetal acceleration m/s2

-V is tangential air-speed m/s
+v is tangential air-speed m/s

 r is radius of turn m

-Ry =360V/ C Ry is rate of turn deg/sec
+Ry = 360 . v / C Ry is rate of turn deg/sec